Chris Coombs: Early life and education

 Coombs grew up in Peabody, Massachusetts.
 His mother was a preschool teacher and his father worked in a factory as a millwright.
 Coombs' first job in the culinary industry was at age 11, washing dishes for a local seafood restaurant.
 He enrolled in The Culinary Institute of America (CIA), where he studied culinary arts from 2002 to 2004.

 Career

 In 2003, Coombs began working under Ming Tsai at Blue Ginger in Wellesley, Massachusetts.
 Upon graduating, he headed to Nantucket Island in Massachusetts to work for a Relais & Chateau Property, Toppers at the Wauwinet.
 There he met chef and restaurateur Patrick O’Connell, who was impressed by Coombs and hired him after a 3-day try out.
 Coombs moved to Washington, Virginia to work at O’Connell's luxury inn and restaurant, The Inn at Little Washington.
 He remained at The Inn through 2005, cooking for Laura Bush, The White House, and Le Club des Chefs de Chef, among others.

-Coombs returned to Boston in late 2005.
-He cooked for a short time at Aujourd’hui at the Four Seasons Boston, before settling at Troquet, where he worked for about nine months.
-While at Troquet, Coombs met Brian Piccini, owner of dbar in Dorchester, Massachusetts.
-Piccini wanted to elevate dbar's dinner service, and allowed Coombs to experiment with the menu on Sunday nights.
-These Sunday dinners became increasingly popular in the community.
-In August 2006, Piccini brought Coombs on as executive chef, where Coombs revamped dbar's menu to focus on local ingredients, seasonality, and sustainability.
-Within a few months of Coombs arrival, dbar was given a 3-star review by the Boston Herald.
-Coombs planted a large garden on dbar's roof that still supplies the restaurant with fresh produce throughout the year.